Amy Bauernschmidt

-Amy N. Bauernschmidt is a United States Navy officer.
-She is the first woman to serve as the executive officer and then as the commanding officer of a U.S. Navy aircraft carrier.
-Bauernschmidt assumed command of on 19 August 2021.
+Amy N. Bauernschmidt is a United States Navy rear admiral, currently serving as Director of Maritime Operations, U.S. Pacific Fleet.

+She was the first woman to serve as commanding officer of a U.S. Navy aircraft carrier when she assumed command of on 19 August 2021.

+Previously, Bauernschmidt had been the first female executive officer of a U.S. aircraft carrier, serving aboard the same vessel.

 Early life and education

 Bauernschmidt was raised in Milwaukee, Wisconsin and attended the United States Naval Academy.
 Six months before she graduated, the U.S. Congress passed legislation allowing women to serve on Navy combatant ships.
 She graduated in May 1994 with a B.S. degree in ocean engineering.
 On her first assignment as a Naval Academy midshipman, she chose aviation.
 After completing flight school, she was designated a naval aviator in 1996.
 She then learned to fly helicopters and also became a flight instructor.

 Bauernschmidt later earned an M.A. degree in national security and strategic studies from the Naval War College.